Carbon Fiber Characteristics

 In order to modify the characteristics of the lay up, other materials are sometimes added such as glass fibers, Kevlar or Aluminium.
 Carbon fiber is rarely used as it.
 Rather it is embedded in a matrix.
 In mast-making and boat building we usually think of epoxy or polyester resins, but carbon fiber is also used as reinforcement for thermoplastics, concrete or ceramics.

 Manufacturing of Carbon Fibre

-There are several methods of making carbon fiber but essentially it consists of first making fibers out of a carbon rich precustor material.
-The original size and shape of the fibre will remain in the finished carbon fiber, but the interial chemical structure will have been greatly modified through the various heating cycles.
+There are several methods of making carbon fiber but essentially they consists of first making fibers out of a carbon rich precursor material.
+The original size and shape of the fibre will remain in the finished carbon fiber, but the interior chemical structure will have been greatly modified through the various heating cycles.
 The first steps are carbonizing and stretching precursor fibers, either PAN: Polyacrylonitrile, Pitch or Rayon.
 There are several cycles of heating at varying temperatures excluding oxygen.
 This process drives off most of other elements (hydrogen and nitrogen mainly) of the starting material leaving carbon behind.
 It also allows the carbon to gradually crystallize in its characteristic honeycomb way.
 If you haven't seen it yet, go to my Carbon Research page and look at the video on Carbon fibre structure. it's fabulous.

 The most important factors determining the physical properties of carbon fiber are degree of carbonization (carbon content, usually more than 92% by weight) and orientation of the layered carbon planes (the ribbons).
-Fibers are produced commercially with a wide range of crystalline and amorphous contents variations to modify the various properties.
+Fibers are produced commercially with a wide range of crystalline and amorphous contents variations to modify or favour the various properties.